roshanthamalaka/assignment_pyapp_ac/Readme.md

 ## Overview of the Project

-This Repository Contains all the codes related Python Web Application it is deployment components.
+This Repository Contains all the codes related Python Web Application and  it is deployment components (infrastructure,configuration).
 In the repository it has several sub folders.
 Purpose of those sub folders are shown in the below table

 | Folder Name                             | Purpose                                                                                                                    |
 |----------------------------------------|----------------------------------------------------------------------------------------------------------------------------|